Sam-Hildebrand/the-blog/index.md

 ## Welcome!

 You've stumbled across the **ScH** blog!
 How benificial for both of us.
-I hope to post my thought or stuff I do and things here occasionally.
+I hope to post my thoughts or stuff I do and things here occasionally.

 ### Links: